QuentinWatt/taskboard-crud-app/README.md

 - Update Task
 - Delete Task

-Tasks should belong to the user that is logged in, be sure to implement proper authorisation between users and tasks.
+Tasks should belong to the user that is logged in.
+Be sure to implement proper authorisation between users and tasks so that tasks can only be managed by the user to whom they belong.

+Unit tests that cover the user and task management functionality are required.

 Your knowledge of the following components will be assessed: